deaneyang/blog/_posts/2021-06-10-Underdetermined.md

 </p>

 <p>
-If we assume the nondegeneracy condition then $\theta$ vanishes on a curve $C$ if and only if there exists a function $g(x)$ such that for any $x \in \R$,
+If we assume the nondegeneracy condition, then $\theta$ vanishes on a curve $C$ if and only if there exists a function $g(x)$ such that for any $x \in \R$,
 $$